vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

 ```
 ## Data Analysis:
-### 1. What is the total of all the payments in the dataset?
+Let us begin our analysis by computing the total of all the payments in the dataset.

 ```python